The Official Website of the USS Plymouth Rock Ships Association

 4/30/2014 to all non-dues members for which we have current e-mail addresses.
-We will US Mail a hard copy to click on this link.
+We mailed by US Mail a hard copy to click on this link.

 I have finally completed the process of converting our archived newsletters into .PDF files.
 To view these files click on this link.
 Any picture may be copied from a newsletter and pasted into MS Word, you may also copy the entire newslettter by Edit/Select All and copying and pasting to MS Word.

 The 2014 wlll take place in Norfolk, Virginia on September 25-28, 2014.